FluxML/Flux.jl/docs/src/index.md

 ## Where do I start?

-The [examples](@ref Logistic Regression) are the best way to get a feel for how Flux looks.
+The [examples](examples/logreg.html) are the best way to get a feel for how Flux looks.
 This a great way to start if you're a relative newbie to machine learning or neural networks; you should be able to get the examples running fairly easily.

-If you have more experience with ML, or you just don't want to see *those digits* again, check out the [model building guide](@ref Model Building Basics) instead.
+If you have more experience with ML, or you just don't want to see *those digits* again, check out the [model building guide](models/basics.html) instead.
 The Guide attempts to motivate Flux's programming model and approach with examples.
-However, it also gets into advanced usage very quickly, so it's not necessary to memorise all the details to use Flux effectively.
+However, it also gets into advanced usage very quickly; it's not necessary to memorise all the details to use Flux effectively.

-The sections on [Recurrence](@ref), [Debugging](@ref) and [Batching](@ref) best illustrate what makes Flux unique.
+The sections on [Recurrence](models/recurrent.html), [Debugging](models/debugging.html) and [Batching](apis/batching.html) best illustrate what makes Flux unique.

 ## Installation